CAC/PAC JF-17 Thunder: Fuel system

 The fuel system comprises internal fuel tanks located in the wings and fuselage with a capacity of 2330 kg; they are refuelled through a single point pressure refuelling system (see turbine fuel systems).
 Internal fuel storage can be supplemented by external fuel tanks.
 One 800 litre drop tank can be mounted on the aircraft's centerline hard point under the fuselage and two 800-litre or 1110 litre drop tanks can be mounted on the two inboard under-wing hardpoints.
-The fuel system is compatible with in-flight refueling (IFR), allowing tanker aircraft to refuel inflight, and increasing its range and loitering time significantly.
+The fuel system is compatible with in-flight refuelling (IFR), allowing tanker aircraft to refuel inflight, and increasing its range and loitering time significantly.
 All production aircraft for the PAF are to be fitted with IFR probes.
-In June 2013, PAF Air Chief Marshal Tahir Rafique Butt said ground tests on the JF-17's refueling probes had been successfully completed and the first mid-air refuelling operations would commence that summer.
+In June 2013, PAF Air Chief Marshal Tahir Rafique Butt said ground tests on the JF-17's refuelling probes had been successfully completed and the first mid-air refuelling operations would commence that summer.